Welcome to UCL University College.

 It has more than 10,000 students and about 1,000 employees.
 UCL University College is 1 out of 6 University Colleges in Denmark, and is the 3rd largest.

-It offers more than 40 academy and professional higher education programmes (AP-degree programmes, Professional BA programmes and BA Top Up programmes), within Business, Technology and Buildings, Education and Social Sciences and Health Sciences.
+It offers more than 40 academy and professional higher education programmes (AP-degree programmes, Professional BA programmes and BA Top Up programmes), within Business and Technology, Education and Social Sciences and Health Sciences.

 All of the programmes are characterised as first cycle studies within the European Quality Framework, level 5 and 6.